bmurrtech/IT_research/google_IT_cybersecurity.md

 - "They take advantage of configuration settings that ensure delivery of emails even when the email solution detects phishing."

-- In some cases, the created archives are password-protected for additional detection evasion against endpoint security controls.
+- In order to better avoid being caught by endpoint security solutions, some archives are given password-protection encryption to make them harder to detect.

-__What does it do?__
+__How does HTML turn into ransomware?__

 - A phishing HTML attachment could include a harmless link to a known website, thus not being seen as malicious.
 However, when a user clicks on the link the HTML file decodes a Base64 code of a JavaScript file which then auto-downloads malware files from a command and control server (C2) to install on the victim's device.

-HTML smuggling campaigns are also used to drop the AsyncRAT or NJRAT remote access trojans, or the TrickBot trojan used to breach networks and deploy ransomware.
+- HTML smuggling has been used to install malicious software like AsyncRAT, NJRAT, and TrickBot.
+These trojans can be used to gain access to networks and deploy ransomware.

-__How to defend against it?__
+__How can I defend myself and my organization?__

-- Microsoft suggests admins use behavior rules to check for commonly characteristics of HTML smuggling, including:
+- Microsoft advises administrators to use behavioral rules to identify any signs of HTML smuggling, such as:
    - An attached ZIP file contains JavaScript
    - An attachment is password-protected
    - An HTML file contains a suspicious script code